 - .doc or .docx – Microsoft Word file

 - .pdf – PDF (Acrobat) file

 - .pptx – PowerPoint Open XML presentation

-The minimum information required to enable EPA to process applications from vehicle lessees should be contained in a lease agreement that includes the following:
+The minimum information EPA requires to process applications from vehicle lessees should be contained in the lease agreement:

 - the names of the parties in the agreement